abyzovlab/CNVnator/README.md

 You must install [ROOT package](http://root.cern.ch) and set up `$ROOTSYS` variable (see ROOT documentation [here](https://root.cern.ch/root/html534/guides/users-guide/GettingStarted.html)).

-Also, a link to the samtools binary should be present in your CNVnator directory
+Also, a link to the samtools binary should be present in your CNVnator directory.

 If compilation is not completed but the file libbam.a has been created, you can continue.